webix-hub/docs/data/desktop/big_app_structure.md

 logic.function_name //since they are placed into the "logic" var
 ~~~

-Outside the init block you should describe all the custom functions attached to application components either in the init block or within their bodies:
+Outside the initialization block you should describe all the custom functions attached to application components either in the init block or within their bodies:

 ~~~js
 delete_row: function(){